This document will take you through the process of installing the Nav2 binaries and navigating a simulated Turtlebot 3 in the Gazebo simulator.

 This launch file will launch Nav2 with the AMCL localizer in the

 turtlebot3_worldworld.
-It will also launch a the robot state publisher to provide transforms, a Gazebo instance with the Turtlebot3 URDF, and RVIZ.
+It will also launch the robot state publisher to provide transforms, a Gazebo instance with the Turtlebot3 URDF, and RVIZ.

 If everything has started correctly, you will see the RViz and Gazebo GUIs like this:

-Click the “Startup” button in the bottom left corner of RViz.
+If not autostarting, click the “Startup” button in the bottom left corner of RViz.
 This will cause Nav2 to change to the Active state.
 It should change appearance to show the map.